olheadinternet/nips/cow.md

     -   The host relay that will store the note, tagged as `hostrelay`
     -   Recommended relays tagged as `relays`
-    -   Recommended pubkeys taged as `p`
+    -   Recommended pubkeys tagged as `p`
     -   A pet name for the invitee tagged as `petname`

 -    The invitee shares the event-id of the note with the new user.